 Having an abortion can lead to emotional stress, which may also affect someone’s menstrual cycle.
 Experiencing stress can change the regularity of periods.

-If a woman has irregular periods after an abortion and did not previously, she should speak to her doctor.
+If someone has irregular periods after an abortion and did not previously, they should speak with their doctor.

-A women’s first period may be longer than usual, following a medical abortion, because the treatment uses hormones that may impact her cycle length.
+A person’s first period may be longer than usual following a medical abortion because the treatment uses hormones that may impact cycle length.
 This period can also be heavier as the body may have additional tissue to expel after the procedure.

-Using pads during the first period after an abortion allows a woman to monitor the amount of blood she is losing.
+Using pads during the first period after an abortion allows a person to monitor the amount of blood they lose.

 The second period after an abortion is likely to return to how an individual’s periods were before.

-That said, some women may find that it takes two or three cycles for their periods to return to normal.
-If this does not happen, they should speak to their doctor.
+That said, some people may find that it takes two or three cycles for their periods to regulate.
+If this does not happen, they should speak with their doctor.

 IUDs are an effective form of birth control.
 Both hormone-free copper IUDs and hormonal-plastic IUDs are available.

-The advantage of copper IUDs is that they do not affect mood, but they may cause heavier periods.
+The advantage of copper IUDs is that they do not affect mood but may cause heavier periods.

 Condoms offer a reliable hormone-free contraception method that does not require surgery.